acne causes treatment

 Acne Causes and Treatment

 Acne is a skin condition in which the pores become blocked, causing pimples to develop.
-Acne is the most common skin disorder in North America, affecting an estimated 85 percent of adolescents.
-Effective acne treatments are available to treat existing pimples and prevent new ones from developing.
+Acne stands out as the most prevalent skin disorder in North America, impacting around 85 percent of adolescents.
+There are effective treatments accessible to address existing pimples and prevent the development of new ones.
 In addition, cosmetic treatments can help to reduce scarring and changes in skin color caused by acne.

 How does acne develop ?what causes acne